RazvanGabrielZ/TemaAd/README.md

 - `main.c`: Contains the main function and initiates the partitioning process.
 - `README.md`: Provides instructions for compiling and running the code.
+- `TESTDATASET.c`: Contains the main function and the automatic generated books.

 ## Compilation Instructions